Home » Blogs » Back Pain Relief Exercises Symptoms And Causes

 1. What is the most common cause of back pain?

-The most common cause of back pain is muscle or ligament strain caused by improper lifting, sudden movements, poor posture, or repetitive activity.
+The most common cause of back pains is muscle or ligament strain caused by improper lifting, sudden movements, poor posture, or repetitive activity.
 Other frequent causes include herniated discs, degenerative conditions, and poor posture habits.

 2. How can I relieve back pain at home?